Ash & Seed ConFest 22nd - 25th May 2026

 Ash & Seed ConFest is a delicious mix of a Conference and Micro - Festival; calling in all those who truly understand that "grassroots community" is also about our relationship with the Earth, Land and the More-than-Human, calling in those who mourn at this time, those who create space in communities for Grief, those who weave and walk between worlds, those who seek deep de-colonisation within, those who move through landscapes with open hearts and ears for the Unheard and eyes for the Unseen.
 For those who know that the Darkness is sacred and space between Death and Birth must be dwelled in awhile.

-Check out the Team Ash&Seed below (more names to come) for we shall be the hearth tenders for a co-creative Ceremony over 3 nights; nourishing with stories, talks, song, music, lamentation, dance, embodiment, workshops, ritual, film-showings, arts, crafts, great food, sauna and time spent in silence.
+Check out the Team Ash&Seed below for we shall be the hearth tenders of a co-creative Ceremony over 3 nights; nourishing with stories, talks, song, music, lamentation, dance, embodiment, workshops, ritual, film-showings, arts, crafts, great food, sauna and time spent in silence.

-Tickets are £295 (catered + your own tent / van) and £395 (catered + glamping option) and £100 deposit secures your place.
-Click here to Register
+Tickets are £295 (catered + your own tent / van) and £395 (catered + glamping option) and or a £100 deposit (non refundable) can be put down to secure your place; the balance due by 14th May.

 Any questions at all including Accessibility please email sacredcirclecic at gmail dot com.